‘Be not afraid of growing slowly; be afraid only of standing still’

 I believe that we all have the potential to grow and flourish, both within ourselves and in our relationships with others.
 As human beings we will all struggle, at times, to make sense of our experiences, our thoughts and our feelings – the potential and the struggles are closely related, and form the focus for the therapeutic journey.

+At the heart of my approach is a respect for each client’s individuality and their personal story.
 Theories and insights from attachment, psychodynamic and systems theories inform my understanding of the patterns that develop in the way we experience ourselves and relate to others.
-Mindfulness based approaches bring body and mind together, harnessing the body/brain’s intuitive ability to restore a sense of balance.
+Humanistic and mindfulness based approaches bring body and mind together, harnessing the body/brain’s intuitive ability to restore a sense of balance.
 These theories and models, along with current research developments in the fields of developmental psychology and neuroscience, combine to form a framework which supports my work and my compassion for the human ‘struggles’ we may be faced with at different times of our lives.

 I adhere to the BACP ethical framework and follow the UKCP code of ethics.
 My work is supervised in accordance with the guidelines provided by these professional bodies.